nehanavrange/LearningJava/README.md

          * Double Linked List -  implement stacks as well as heaps and binary trees.

 * Vector
-    * similar to Arraylist , but vector is synchronized.
+    * similar to ArrayList , but vector is synchronized.

 * Queue
     * Will sort the data